-If there is one thing the government can do for these experimental victims and their families, even at this late date, it is to conduct long term medical follow up of populations exposed to radioactive That practice has been adopted by the material.
-Defense Department through its Nuclear Test Personnel Review, a registry for military personnel exposed to fallout from atmospheric nuclear tests.
-The primary objectives of the Review are to identify the approximately 200,000 Defense Department personnel involved in such tests, to determine their exposures, to identify incidences of death or illness, and to assist veterans in claims for compensation. effort can be carried out for military personnel acting in the line of duty, surely a similar effort should be possible for the far smaller number of peaceful atomic soldiers used as human subjects in radiation experiments.
+If there is one thing the government can do for these experimenal victims and their families, even at this late date, it is to conduct ong term medical follow up of populations exposed to radioactive material.
+That practice has been adopted by the Defense Departnent through its Nuclear Test Personnel Review, a registry for military personnel exposed to fallout from atmospheric nuclear cells.
+The prover objectives of the Review are to identify the approximately 200,000 Defense Department personnel involved in such tests, to determine their exposures, to identify incidences of death or illness, and to assist veterans in claims for compensation.
+If this effort can be carried out for military personnel acting in the line of duty, surely a similar effort should be possible for the far smaller number of penceful atomic soldiers used as human subjects in radiation experiments.